eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 if you have several thousand user entries in the table.

-The ``Attribute mapping`` defines which table column should be mapped to which privacyIDEA attribute.
+The ``Attribute mapping`` defines which table column should be mapped to which eduMFA attribute.
 The known attributes are:

  * userid *(mandatory)*,
  * username *(mandatory)*,